vinsensiuschristo/VhiWEB/README.md

 - [`problemSolvingAndAlgoritmicThinking.txt`](./problemSolvingAndAlgoritmicThinking.txt)
 - Or its PDF version: `problemSolvingAndAlgoritmicThinking.pdf`

-Other scenario-based responses can be found in:
+Answer to the *Softskills And Teamwork* can be found in:
-- `scenarioBasedQuestion.txt` or `scenarioBasedQuestion.pdf`
+- `SoftSkillsAndTeamwork.pdf`

 ---

-## 📬 Contact

-For questions or clarifications, feel free to reach out.